yunaranyancat/Perl-programming/README.md

 This repo is about my progress in learning Perl programming.
+This is a basic concept of Perl.

 I am using these videos to learn;
 https://www.youtube.com/watch?v=OVP-CqefrZY&list=PL_RGaFnxSHWpqRBcStwV0NwMA3nXMh5GC